History of the Miami Dolphins: The late 1960s: Origins

-The 1970s: The perfect season and the Super Bowl titles
+The 1970s: The 'perfect season' and the Super Bowl titles

 Upon joining the NFL in 1970, the Dolphins hired Don Shula, a former Paul Brown disciple who had been lured from the Baltimore Colts after losing Super Bowl III two seasons earlier to the AFL's New York Jets and finishing 8–5–1 the following season, as their head coach.
 The Colts were enraged, especially since they had agreed upon the merger to move to the new American Football Conference and become the Dolphins' division rivals.
 They charged the Dolphins with tampering in gaining Shula.
 NFL Commissioner Pete Rozelle awarded Baltimore Miami's first round draft pick in 1971 as compensation.

-Shula introduced himself to the Miami press by saying that he didn't have any magic formulas and that the only way he knew to make his teams successful was through hard work.
-Shula's early training camps with the Dolphins would soon be the stuff of sweltering, painful legend.
-But Shula's hard work paid immediate dividends, as Miami improved to a 10–4 record and their first-ever playoff appearance, losing 21–14 at Oakland.
+Shula introduced himself to the Miami press by saying ‘that he didn't have any magic formulas and that the only way he knew to make his teams successful was through hard work.’
+Shula's early training camps with the Dolphins seemed to have improved the Miami Dolphins to a 10–4 record and their first-ever playoff appearance, losing 21–14 at Oakland.

 The Dolphins were a successful team during the early 1970s, becoming the first team to advance to the Super Bowl for three consecutive seasons.
 They captured the AFC championship in 1971 behind quarterback Bob Griese and wide receiver Paul Warfield.
 The AFC Divisional Playoff Game, in which the Dolphins defeated the Kansas City Chiefs 27–24, was the longest contest in NFL history (82 minutes 40 seconds).
 The Dolphins then shut out the Colts 21–0 in the AFC Championship game at the Orange Bowl.
 In Super Bowl VI, however, Miami lost to the Dallas Cowboys 24–3.

 The Dolphins finished their perfect season by defeating the Redskins in Super Bowl VII.